QUIZ YOURSELF ON "WAS" VS. "WERE"!

-Examples from the Web for carter
+Example sentences from the Web for Carter

 Ass-kicking, bad guy-killing Carter is just a future spinster.